chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 This is the development status of your plugin.

+We support the 7 levels of ["Development Status"](https://pypi.org/classifiers/) supported by PyPI:

+- `1 - Planning`
+- `2 - Pre-Alpha`
+- `3 - Alpha`
+- `4 - Beta`
+- `5 - Production/Stable`
+- `6 - Mature`
+- `7 - Inactive`

 We display this on the detailed plugin page and the plugin listings.

-We support filtering plugins based on this value.
+We support filtering plugins that are "stable" based on this value.
+Plugins that are labelled as "5" (Production/Stable) or "6" (Mature) will be considered "stable".

 We source this from the list of classifiers in the `["info"]["classifiers"]` field of the JSON returned by the PyPI API.
-If multiple "Development Status" classifiers are listed, we source one with the highest value.
+If multiple "Development Status" classifiers are listed, we will us the one with the highest value.

 You can set this by setting a ["Development Status" classifier](https://pypi.org/classifiers/) for your Python package in your package metadata.